Dmitri Mironov: Playing career

 Mironov played in the Soviet Union for seven seasons before moving to the National Hockey League to play for the Maple Leafs.
 He debuted in Toronto in the 1991–92 season and played there for four seasons.
 After a brief stint with the Pittsburgh Penguins, Mironov joined the Mighty Ducks of Anaheim.
 With the Mighty Ducks in the 1997–98 season, Mironov earned a trip to the NHL All-Star Game.
 Before the season was out, however, Anaheim traded him to the Detroit Red Wings for Jamie Pushor and a draft pick.
 He won the Stanley Cup with Detroit that season.

 Mironov joined the Washington Capitals for the 1998–99 season, and played the final three seasons of his career in Washington.
 In his NHL career, he appeared in 556 games and tallied 260 points.

 Mironov won a gold medal at the 1992 Winter Olympics with the Unified Team, and a silver medal at the 1998 Winter Olympics with the Russian team.

 Dmitri has a younger brother, Boris Mironov, who also played in the NHL.

 Dmitri's son (Egor) is attending Niagara University, whom he plays hockey for.
 His daughter (Nicole) is a keen volleyball player.

+Dmitri was featured on the cover of NHL All Star Hockey 1995 for the Sega Saturn.